ten-protocol/ten-whitepaper/aggregators-verifiers.md

 * Once in possession of the secret, the TEE can start processing all the L2 transactions that are stored on the L1 blockchain and build the state.
 * Once this is completed, the new Aggregator can join the gossip with the other Aggregators and participate in the lottery for producing rollups.
 * Some end users will send encrypted instructions directly to this server, and it will gossip these with other nodes in the L2 network.
-* As Aggregators process messages, they maintain the L2 state in the encrypted TEE memory or encrypted in a local database.
+* As Aggregators process messages, they maintain the L2 state in the encrypted TEE memory and then journal encrypted data in a local database.
 If they are the winner of the round they can create a valid rollup and publish it to L1.
 * All Aggregators keep track of the blocks submitted to the Management Contract to make sure they are up-to-date with the source of truth.
 * The first Aggregator to register has a special role, as it has to create the _Shared secret_.